NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization: Related Work

-\textbf{Hybrid approaches} combine a GUI and a programming language.
-For example, the graph exploration system GUESS~\cite{GUESS,tulip5} embeds an interactive Python interpreter within a GUI; users can adjust what is displayed by either entering commands in the interpreter pane or directly interacting with the displayed visualization.

-A common limitation of all these existing authoring tools is a lack of flexibility and expressiveness for visualizing network data: they can tweak the appearance of a node-link diagram, but do not produce other types of visualizations, nor do they help with analysis and network creation.
+A common limitation of all these existing authoring tools is a lack of expressiveness for visualizing network data: they can tweak the appearance of a node-link diagram, but are limited in producing other types of visualizations (\autoref{fig:teaser}), perform analysis, and create networks.

-\textbf{Network wrangling and data manipulation} are crucial to many real-world applications, including the definition of network schemas for table data (determining which parts of the data are to be interpreted as nodes and what are the semantics of links).
-For example, there are many different data formats for graphs~\cite{FileFormats}, each of which must be loaded in their own way.
+Complementing visualization capabilities, \textbf{network wrangling and data manipulation} are crucial to many real-world applications, including the definition of network schemas for table data (determining which parts of the data are to be interpreted as nodes and what are the semantics of links).
 When data come as one or more tables, a network must be defined by defining node and link semantics from the tables, and potentially cleaning and transforming these networks through filtering, aggregation, or projection.
-Respective graphical tools include Ploceus~\cite{ploceus}, Orion~\cite{orion}, and Origraph~\cite{origraph}.
+Existing graphical tools include Ploceus~\cite{ploceus}, Orion~\cite{orion}, and Origraph~\cite{origraph}.
 However, none of these tools provides a textual domain-specific language for network creation and manipulation, making the reuse and generation of routines hard.
-Orion can save constructed workflows as XML but this is not well suited to editing or rapid prototyping. \grammar{} shares some of these operations, but is distinguished by being a grammar for network visualization that includes network wrangling capabilities, rather than a network wrangling tool with visualization capabilities.
+Orion can save constructed workflows as XML, but this is not well suited to editing or rapid prototyping. \grammar{} shares some of these operations but is distinguished by being a grammar for network visualization that includes network wrangling capabilities, rather than a network wrangling tool with visualization capabilities: it is designed to allow the flexible creation of a wide range of visualizations, rather than being restricted to predefined visualization templates.